n7consulting/jeyser-site/txt/install.md

 **Hard way**

 Check that bzip2 and fontconfig (or libfontconfig depending on your distribution) is installed on your server.
-Otherwise, install it.
+Otherwise, install them.

 Download PhantomJs archive `wget https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-x86_64.tar.bz2`